Time-of Use (TOU) Rate for EV Owners

 When will the EV discount expire?

-AMP will discontinue the monthly EV discount on July 1 as part of the transition to the new time-of-use rate.
+AMP discontinued the monthly EV discount on July 1, 2021 as part of the transition to the TOU rate.